script-fu/script-fu.github.io/index.md

 * The script file **must** also be set as an executable in the OS.
 If it's not, the plug-in won't appear...
   In Linux, right click the file, *properties->permissions->allow executing file as program*

 * Restart Gimp to see the plug-in menu.
+Keyboard shortcut the plug-in if it's useful to your workflow.

 * There is no need to refresh plug-ins after editing the script.